isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you intend for a class to match a concept, verifying that early saves users pain.
+If you intend for a class to match a concept, verifying that early saves users' pain.

 ##### Example